-Joriah Kwamé is an upcoming writer and performer based in Kalamazoo, MI.
+Joriah Kwamé is an upcoming writer and performer from Kalamazoo, MI.

 Joriah enjoys incorporating many different genres into his compositions and has made it a goal to be well versed in many popular styles of music.
 Aside from commercial music, Joriah has a deep passion for Musical Theater composition.
 His biggest inspirations in that regard are Stephen Sondheim, Lin Manuel Miranda, Jason Robert Brown, Jeanine Tesori and Jonathan Reid Gealt.
 In his high school years, Joriah wrote and produced his first full-length stage musicals: Underdog The Musical and Dream: A New Musical.
 Since then, he has gone on to write three more stage musicals, The Green, Sophia, Our Beloved and most recently, TAPES: A Song Cycle.

-Joriah has also found a home onstage, and has been seen in many stage productions, portraying a diverse selection of roles ranging from Wilbur in Charlotte’s Web to Judas in Jesus Christ Superstar.
-He has been seen performing at summer stock theaters as well as amusement parks and is a seasoned showman, known for his on-stage charisma and vocal acrobatics.
+Joriah has also found a home on stage, and has been seen in many stage productions, portraying a diverse selection of roles ranging from Slightly Soiled in Peter Pan and Wendy to Judas in Jesus Christ Superstar.

 Joriah plans to move to New York City, where he can continue making art and more importantly, change.